biicode/docs/install/development_tools/rpi/rpi_linux.rst

 .. code-block:: bash

-	$ sudo apt-get install git-core
+	$ sudo apt-get install git-core pi

-For biicode download and configure everything for you, you just have to run the ``bii rpi:setup`` command:
+For biicode download and configure everything for you, you just have to run the ``bii setup:rpi`` command:

 .. code-block:: bash

-	$ bii rpi:setup
+	$ bii setup:rpi

 	INFO: Cloning the ARM cross compiler into /usr/local/tools